 One of the tracks on the EP includes the song, “Radio Static” that was co-written with Johnny Garcia (lead guitar for Garth Brooks).
-Over time, Sarah began writing and working with Johnny, which evolved to the point where Sarah would sign her next publishing deal with Busy at Play Publishing (Johnny Garcia’s company).
-This year she has released singles, "Put a Rock on This Rolling Stone", which led to her new album, "Whiskey History" in February 2022.
+Over time, Sarah began writing and working with Johnny, which evolved to the point where Sarah would sign her next publishing deal with Busy at Play Publishing (Johnny Garcia’s company) in February 2020.
+During 2020, she has released singles, "Put a Rock on This Rolling Stone", which led to her new album, "Whiskey History" in February 2022.
 She released philanthropic single, "Blue Ribbon", in March 2023 that honors her mother fight against Colon Cancer, and all streaming and download proceeds from the song will be donated to the Colorectal Cancer Alliance for Colorectal Cancer Awareness month.
 She released "Green Thumb" in April 2023, "Blackout Barbie" on June 9th, and her new album, Outside the Lines, releases on August 11th.
 Harralson's music has charted 26 times on iTunes and has had nominations for the World Songwriting Awards, Josie Awards, and International Singer-Songwriters Association Awards.